jfogus/portfolio/README.md

 * **Admin Interface:** I should create a simple interface I can log in to, which would allow me to quickly add new books I've read, or update my CV (both download and for display).
+* **Blog?:** I've thought about this for a while.
+I'd like to have a blog to consolidate my ideas, view my progress, understand from where I've come.
+I'm not sure if I will do this or not.

 ### Tools, Libraries, and Frameworks:
 * Node.js